christophebedard/instrument-attribute-gcc-plugin/README.md

 # instrument-attribute-gcc-plugin

-`gcc` plugin providing an `instrument_function` attribute and other `gcc` flags to whitelist functions to be instrumented.
+`gcc` plugin providing an `instrument_function` attribute and other `gcc` flags to specify which functions should be instrumented.

 ## What it does